datasaur-ai/api-client-example/user-management/readme.md

 ## Usage Limitations

 - This script is specifically designed for self-hosted environments.
 - Superadmin privileges are required to execute this script.
+Please refer to your installation documents or contact Datasaur support for specific steps on how-to set the privileges to your account.

 ## Usage